About the Region

 “It’s good to be a part of using the gifts that the creator gave us in helping us to take care of Mother Earth.
 It is now appropriate that First Nations take the lead in demonstrating how to live without fossil fuels once again”

-Mostly cloudy skies early, then partly cloudy this afternoon.
-High 19C.
-Winds W at 25 to 40 km/h.
+Showers in the morning, then partly cloudy in the afternoon.
+High around 10C.
+Winds WSW at 25 to 40 km/h.
+Chance of rain 60%.

 The Sooke to Port Renfrew region, on the west coast of Vancouver Island, is easily accessed by ferry, plane, car or bicycle.
 By bus from downtown Victoria – take route 50 and transfer at the Langford eschange or direc route 61 to Sooke.
 In a car, RV, or motorcycle – Take highway 1 northbound.
 Then take exit 14 to Highway 14 also known as Veterans Memorial Parkway.
 Next turn right on Highway 14, Sooke Rd.
 If you want to walk or take a bicycle – hop on the Galloping Goose Regional Trail.
 This picturesque multi-use trail,formerly a railway line.
 It moves through urban, rural, and wilderness scenery on its fifty-five kilometre journey through Victoria and Sooke.